 I love capturing the play of light and shadow in my photographs.
 Although I am essentially a self-taught photographer, I have taken courses and workshops with various people.

 I have had other careers, but always kept my interest in photogrphy.
 I have earned a number of awards, along with juried membership in both the League of New Hampshire Craftsmen and the New Hampshire Art Association.

 The life of the photographs is dependent upon the inks and paper used.
-Archival inks and papers are used to ensure the quality and longevity of the print.
-Its life may extend over 100 years if normal archival materials are used in the framing process, and proper display care is exercised.
+Archival inks and papers are used to ensure the quality and longevity of the print if proper display care is exercised.